 There are six legally recognized types of asbestos, the most common being chrysotile (aka “white asbestos”).
 Made popular as a key ingredient in drywall, white asbestos accounts for 95 percent of worldwide asbestos use..

 The other five known types of asbestos are crocidolite, amosite, anthophyllite, tremolite, and actinolite.
-Despite public knowledge of the long-term health hazards associated with asbestos exposure, the Canadian government has withheld from placing an outright ban on the substance (largely due to the multi-million-dollar profits made through the chrysotile asbestos industry).
+Despite public knowledge of the long-term health hazards associated with asbestos exposure, the Canadian government has withheld from placing an outright ban on the substance, banned use of asbestos as of 30th of December, 2018.